raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step05.md

 ![Picture of the buggy with the two line following sensors attached to the Raspberry Pi](images/3_5-buggy-two-sensors)

 Share how you got on and any other tips in the comments below.

+Did this work for you?

+How did you get on?

+If you had any problems or are stuck, leave a comment below and one of the facilitators will help you.